sudheerj/javascript-interview-questions/README.md

      })();
      ```

-     In this case, we are passing second function as an argument to the first function and then trying to call the result of the first function call as a function.
+     In this case, we are passing the second function as an argument to the first function and then trying to call the result of the first function call as a function.
 Hence, the second function will fail with a "... is not a function" error at runtime.

      **[⬆ Back to Top](#table-of-contents)**

 178. ### What is a freeze method

      The **freeze()** method is used to freeze an object.
-Freezing an object does'nt allow adding new properties to an object,prevents from removing and prevents changing the enumerability, configurability, or writability of existing properties. i.e, It returns the passed object and does not create a frozen copy.
+Freezing an object does not allow adding new properties to an object,prevents from removing and prevents changing the enumerability, configurability, or writability of existing properties. i.e, It returns the passed object and does not create a frozen copy.

      ```javascript
      const obj = {